Gerald McRaney: Personal life

 In August 2004, McRaney underwent successful surgery for lung cancer, in Houston, Texas.

 Politics

 Endorsing incumbent Republican President George H. W. Bush for re-election in 1992, McRaney stated: "Most of my life I've been a Democrat, but the last several presidential elections have finally convinced me that I might as well go ahead and admit I'm a Republican."
 His first presidential vote was for Democrat Hubert Humphrey in 1968.
 At the 1992 Republican National Convention, McRaney introduced Second Lady Marilyn Quayle.
+Appearing at a campaign event for George H. W. Bush, McRaney called opponent Bill Clinton an "overeducated moron".

 In 2008, McRaney supported Republican candidate John McCain for president.

-McRaney has appeared in TV commercials on behalf of the National Rifle Association dating back to 1987.
+McRaney has appeared in TV commercials on behalf of the National Rifle Association of America dating back to 1987.